SteffenRothenberg/SteffenRothenberg/README.md

 - 👋 Hi, I’m @SteffenRothenberg
 - 👀 I’m interested in discussions and exchanges with interesting people!
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning Angular and Developing Games with the Godot 4 Engine.
-- 💞️ I’m looking to collaborate on Projects that make life for Humanity easier.
+- 💞️ I’m looking to collaborate on interesting Projects that make life easier.
 - 📫 How to reach me: ste.rothenberg@gmail.com

 <!---